CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 DUL provides three levels of Producer implementation:

  - Level 3: Authenticity checks with RSA signing.
 Recommended and default.
- - Level 2: Integrity checks with HMAC.
+ - Level 2: Checksum using HMAC.
+This gives an indication (but not proof) that the message was not accidentally changed in transit.
 Not recommended, but may be necessary for some Producers.
  - Level 1: No integrity or authenticity checks.
 Not recommended, but may be necessary for some Producers.

 Two levels of Consumer are defined: